 At large companies, marketing teams are composed of people with skill sets ranging from product marketing to graphic design and even technical roles.
-Of course, at the early stages of building your company you won’t have teams of people (yet) to fill all of these functions.
-However, you will find that you need to make decisions and do work across all marketing specialties in order to design and execute your Modern Go-to-Market (GTM) strategy.
+Of course, in the early stages of building your company you won’t have teams of people (yet) to fill all of these functions.
+However, you'll find that you need to make decisions and do work across all marketing specialties in order to design and execute your Modern Go-to-Market (GTM) strategy.

 The fundamental objective of your GTM strategy is that your USER finds your awareness activities and content so compelling that they continue their journey with you until they become a happy customer and advocate for your product with peers and colleagues.

 In my experience, every company ends up creating a unique GTM funnel.
 We’ll get you started with common terminology and definitions.
-Going forward you will iterate on funnel stages and metrics.
-These will become fundamental to how your company talks about GTM.
+Going forward you will iterate on funnel stages and metrics, which will become fundamental to how your company talks about GTM.

 Your first funnel should be designed something like the following.
-Here we’ve mapped the USER / BUYER journey steps onto our funnel so that you can see how to leverage marketing methodology in the Modern GTM.
+Here we’ve mapped the Modern GTM USER / BUYER Journey steps onto our funnel so that you can see how to leverage marketing methodology in the Modern GTM.

 All of our products are delivered as cloud-based services.
 We do not offer an on-premises option.